qurbat/upi-recon/README.md

 # upi-recon
 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)

 A command line tool for UPI payment address discovery and reconnaissance.

+## About
-This project has been created to demonstrate the range of correlated information which can be extracted from a discrete data point.
-Various examples are provided of input data which can then be used to obtain the UPI payment addresses.
+This project was primarily created for demonstrating the range of correlated information that can be extracted from and along with Unified Payments Interface ("UPI") Virtual Payment Addresses. upi-recon has support for several types of queries that can be used to obtain personal information associated with UPI payment addresses.

 ## Requirements
 `pip install -r requirements.txt`